10 Water Saving Tips When Visiting Cape Town

 • Use your towel more than once.
 Instead of dropping it on the floor after a shower, hang it up.
 This will save water and electricity.

 • Do not order water at a restaurant if you don’t plan on drinking it.
-Ideally, you want to carry a reusable water bottle that you can top up every now and then.
+Ideally, you want to carry a reusable water bottle that you can top up now and then.

-• Every drop counts so make sure you close taps properly.
+• Every drop counts, so make sure you close taps properly.

 We never know the worth of water until the well is dry - Thomas Fuller